Last updated on 26-Apr-2020

 Stroganoff has been one of my favourite dishes ever since I can remember.
-It’s very common in Brazil, and I’ve seen and tried many different variations/recipes.
-I loved when my mom made it, and it was usually reserved for special meals.
+It’s very common in Brazil, and I’ve seen and tried many different variations of the recipe.
+I loved it when my mom made it, and it was usually reserved for special meals.
 It was one of the first recipes I learned in my early incursions into the kitchen and then started making my own way.

-The recipe I used to make included thick cream (crème fraîche or whipping cream) and meat, and when I came across this dairy-free version I was skeptical, but the rich creaminess I get from this vegan recipe is so satisfying and the mushrooms are so delicious, that I really don’t miss the meat or the dairy!
+The recipe I used to make included thick cream (crème fraîche or whipping cream) and meat, and when I came across a dairy-free version I was skeptical, but the rich creaminess I get from this vegan recipe is so satisfying and the option to make it with only mushrooms (for a vegan version) is so delicious, that I really don’t miss the meat or the dairy!
 I’ll also mention that we are not vegans, and not even fully vegetarians at this point, but we’ve been trying to limit our consumption of animal products and this is a delicious way to do that.
 My hubby loved it so much that he says he actually prefers this recipe over the dairy + meat version.
 Now, that’s an endorsement!

 This stroganoff is very easy to make and a great option for #meatlessmonday or to serve to company.
-Hope you’ll give it a try and come back to tell us how you like it. 🙂
+I hope you’ll give it a try and come back to tell us how you like it. 🙂

 - 1 tbsp coconut oil

-- 1 cup raw cashews (soak for 1 h in cold water)
+- 1 1/2 cup raw cashews soaked for 1 h in hot water

 - 1 can coconut milk